ibm-cloud-docs/containers/cs_cli_changelog.md

 <td>02 Jul 2019</td>
 <td><ul>
 <li>Fixes a bug so that a worker pool rebalance message is not returned when the cluster autoscaler is enabled.</li>
-<li>Fixes a bug to support the default OpenShift cluster version.</li>
 <li>Updates help text for the `cluster feature enable private-service-endpoint` and `nlb-dns monitor configure` commands.</li>
 <li>Updates the help text in various languages.</li>
 </ul>